 - The length of the tail

 Leopard tortoises are notoriously difficult to identify by sex—at first.
 A closer look and understanding the nuances between the two groups is all it takes to hone one's ability to correctly identify them.

 Any person who has ever owned, or currently adores, a Leopard tortoise will agree that they are immensely fascinating creatures.
-Native to southern and eastern Africa, these beautifully patterned reptiles make perfect companions if longevity and size matters in a pet.
+Native to southern and eastern Africa, these beautifully patterned reptiles make perfect companions if longevity and size matter in a pet.
 A full-grown adult can challenge the scales at 80 pounds.
 Although their lifespan averages about 75 years, centenarians are not unheard of.

 Keepers need to know the gender of their tortoise for different reasons.
 Some want to avoid naming their scaly sweetheart Amanda without discovering years later that she's actually more of an Alexander.
 Other owners wish to identify a breeding pair.
 Unfortunately, to the untrained eye, same-species torts can sit there and look like a clone army.

 Why It's Not Immediately Obvious

 If you are one of the lucky ones, your problems are solved the moment your tortoise lays eggs.
-That's a bulletproof indication of an adult female but few people who are new to keeping these animals will receive or knowingly buy a pregnant tortoise.
+That's a bulletproof indication of an adult female.
+However, few people who are new to keeping these animals will receive or knowingly buy a pregnant tortoise.
 The majority being sold are hatchlings and juveniles.